-- 1. Which types of violation of academic integrity have you encountered? - 2.
-What is the single most effective initiative your institution could undertake to promote academic integrity and reduce academic dishonesty? - 3.
-Describe five principles of academic integrity. - 4.
-Describe factors contributing to the increase in academic dishonesty in HEIs. - 5.
-Propose strategies and actions for enhancing academic integrity in higher-education institutions.
+1. Which types of violation of academic integrity have you encountered?
+2. What is the single most effective initiative your institution could undertake to promote academic integrity and reduce academic dishonesty? promote academic integrity and reduce academic disnonesty?
+3. Describe five principles of academic integrity.
+4. Describe factors contributing to the increase in academic dishonesty in HEIs.
+5. Propose strategies and actions for enhancing academic integrity in highereducation institutions.